movestore/animation-moveVis/README.md

 **Hide attribution (`hide_attribution`):** Toggle to remove the basemap tile attribution label included by default in the output map.
 Note that if you elect to remove this label it is your responsibility to ensure the map tiles are cited appropriately (e.g. in the map caption).
-The app logs will include a line with the basemap tile citation information, if needed.
+The App logs will include a line with the basemap tile citation information, if needed.

 ### Example maps